 Approximately 5600 people are diagnosed with primary liver cancer each year.
-It is a rare cancer in the UK and it is much more common to have cancer that has spread to the liver from from somewhere else in the body.
+It is a rare cancer in the UK and it is much more common to have cancer that has spread to the liver from somewhere else in the body.
 This is called a secondary liver cancer.
 The liver is made up of different types of cells.
 The type of liver cancer depends on where it starts and the type of cell it starts in.
 The most common type of liver cancer is the hepatocellular carcinoma (HCC).
 Other types include fibrolamellar cancer (rare type of HCC), intra hepatic cholangiocarcinoma, angiosarcoma and hepatoblastoma (usually affects young children).

 The size, type and grade of liver cancer can affect survival.
-Genrally, for adults diagnosed with liver cancer in the UK approximately 35% survive their cancer for 1 year or more and 10% will survive their cancer for 5 years or more after they are diagnosed.
+Generally, for adults diagnosed with liver cancer in the UK approximately 35% survive their cancer for 1 year or more and 10% will survive their cancer for 5 years or more after they are diagnosed.
 The main treatments are surgery to remove the cancer, liver transplant, biological therapy and chemotherapy.

 The bile ducts are part of the digestive system and are tubes that connect the liver and gallbladder to the small duct.
 They carry bile.
-Bile duct cancer is usually called cholangiocarcioma.
+Bile duct cancer is usually called cholangiocarcinoma.
 In the UK around 1900 people are diagnosed each year with intrahepatic bile duct cancer and around 530 people are diagnosed with extrahepatic bile duct cancer.
 The type of bile duct cancer depends on which part of the bile duct the cancer starts in.

 The two main types are cancers that start in the bile duct outside the liver (extrahepatic bile duct cancers) and cancers that start in the bile ducts inside the liver (intrahepatic bile duct cancers).